 “Kendrah may be new to the Bar but her talent is unquestionable.
 She understands sports law issues with ease and grasps the fundamentals quickly.
 She’s always a pleasure to work with.” – Chambers & Partners, 2020

 Kendrah represents athletes, sports governing bodies, agents and clubs before a range of domestic and international tribunals and courts, including the Court of Arbitration for Sport and Sports Resolutions.
 She advises on all sports-related matters, including contract disputes, anti-doping rule violations, match-fixing charges, selection disputes, disciplinary matters, governance and corruption.
+Kendrah has acted on a number of cases involving challenges to decisions of sport governing bodies brought on the basis of the sports supervisory review jurisdiction or breaches of competition law.
 She also takes instructions in non-contentious matters, such as drafting and advising on regulations and governance issues.